ElGuillermo/HLL_CRCON_Installer/README.md

 - [Fedora server](https://fedoraproject.org/server/) 41-1.4

 ## Features
-- Checks for requirements (Git, Docker, Docker compose plugin) and installs them if needed
+- Check for requirements (Git, Docker, Docker compose plugin) and install them if needed
-- Downloads and installs the latest CRCON release
+- Download and install the latest CRCON release
-- Configures the first game server to be managed (`.env`, `compose.yaml`, CSRF verification and Scorebot urls)
+- Configure the first game server to be managed :
+  - `.env`
+  - `compose.yaml`
+  - CSRF verification
+  - Scoreboard urls)
-- Defines a (chosen) new "admin" password
+- Ask the user to define a new "admin" password

 ## Install